tobiaskaczka/flu-h1n1-predictions/README.md

 # flu-h1n1-predictions

-Built with:
-Python 3.7 on Google Colab
+Built with: Python 3.7 on Google Colab

-Prerequisites
-The necessary_CSVs.zip file includes the necessary files to run the program
+Prerequisites: The necessary_CSVs.zip file includes the necessary files to run the program

-License
-Distributed under the MIT License.
+License: Distributed under the MIT License.
 See LICENSE.txt for more information.

 Tobias Kaczka - tobiaskaczka@gmail.com